Corsavy

 Corsavy ([kɔʁsavi]; Cortsaví) is a commune in the Pyrénées-Orientales department in southern France.
 It is part of the historical Vallespir comarca.
+It is renowned for its picturesque mountain landscapes and proximity to Mount Canigou.
+The village lies at an elevation of approximately 800 meters, with the commune’s altitude ranging from 345 to 2,721 meters.

 Geography

 Localisation

 Corsavy is located in the canton of Le Canigou and in the arrondissement of Céret.